samuel-lucas6/Kryptor/README.md

 $ kryptor -e -p C:\Users\samuel-lucas6\Documents\message.txt
 ```
 ### Specifying your private key
 You can use the `-x|--private` option without specifying a file path to use your default private key.
-This is the recommended approach, but it means your private keys must be kept in the default folder (`%USERPROFILE%/.kryptor` on Windows and `/home/.kryptor` on Linux/macOS).
+This is the recommended approach, but it means your private keys must be kept in the default folder (`%USERPROFILE%/.kryptor` on Windows and `/home/.kryptor` on Linux and macOS).

 To specify a non-default private key, you can use `-x|--private` followed by `=[file]` like so:
 ```